syl20bnr/spacemacs-elpa-mirror/melpa/zones-readme.txt

  Some of the functions defined here are not available for Emacs versions prior to Emacs 22.
 Others are not available for versions prior to Emacs 23.
+Still others are available only starting with Emacs 25.
 This is mentioned where applicable.

 (@* "Zones")